Baluf/anchor/README.md

 ```

-- API 2: that set a specific cell’s value in a specific sheet.
+- API :two: that set a specific cell’s value in a specific sheet.
-- API 3: that return a sheet by id.
+- API :three: that return a sheet by id.

 ## Endpoints